Introduction

 All students who are accepted for a study place at UiB are obliged to pay a personal semester fee of NOK 650,- per semester.
 The semester fee is financing common benefits and services for all students at UiB.

-Information about how- and when to pay the semester fee will be given when you are accepted as a student.
+You will receive information about how- and when to pay the semester fee when you are accepted as a student.

 Consequences of non-payment